 Why We Stopped Celebrating The Mavericks and the Existential Crisis Pandemic

-Our conventional wisdom leans towards professionalism and skill specialisation.
+Our conventional wisdom leans towards professionalism and skill specialization.

-Often, we are encouraged to have to find one field, one set of skills and hone in on a single career trajectory.
-If we have multiple interests and want to invest our time and efforts into multiple paths, we are considered scattered and unintelligent.
-Our capitalist system rewards specialists and schools nudge us into streams of niches.
-People who are intellectually curious and are diverse thinkers may feel restless because of the idea that they need to pick a ‘path’, a career, a vocation, or have a calling, a passion, a ‘purpose’ in life.
+Often, we are encouraged to have to find one field, one set of skills, and hone in on a single career trajectory.
+We are considered scattered and unintelligent if we have multiple interests and want to invest our time and efforts into multiple paths.
+Our capitalist system rewards specialists, and schools nudge us into streams of niches.
+People who are intellectually curious and are diverse thinkers may feel restless because of the idea that they need to pick a ‘path’, a career, a vocation, or have a calling, a passion, or a ‘purpose’ in life.
 They may feel guilty for wanting things to be different.

 But our world did not use to be like that.

-Back in the day, generalists, people who have multiple interests, multiple careers, and multiple tracks, were celebrated.
-Leonardo Da Vinci did not become who he was by specialising.
+Back in the day, generalists, people who had multiple interests, multiple careers, and multiple tracks, were celebrated.
+Leonardo Da Vinci did not become who he was by specializing.

 Our current value system is a result of the Industrial Revolution.
-In a factory system, production is maximised when one person focuses on one thing— glueing an eye onto a doll, for example.
+In a factory system, production is maximized when one person focuses on one thing— gluing an eye onto a doll, for example.
 But what does that do to the human souls?

 How much does that limit our expansive playfulness, and how much does that suppress our intellectual curiosity and limit our ability to integrate multiple intelligences?

-Whilst many have comfortably settled into the division of labour, some people continue to feel restless in life.
+Whilst many have comfortably settled into the division of labor, some people continue to feel restless in life.
 They are not pathological, immature, or necessarily have ‘ADHD’.
-They are feeling restless in life because they are intellectually excitable, existentially anxious, and have an insatiable drive to better the world.
-They have a niggling sense that they need to solve the world’s problems, optimise themselves, to reach the potential they know they have, even when they try to deny their existential angst to themselves.
-Since they were young, they have always seen problems in systems, and always see the potential in situations.
-Even when others do not understand their restlessness, they can’t help but look at the big picture and see injustice, global issues and loopholes they want to fill.
+They feel restless because they are intellectually excitable, existentially anxious, and have an insatiable drive to better the world.
+They have a niggling sense that they need to solve the world’s problems, optimize themselves, to reach the potential they know they have, even when they try to deny their existential angst to themselves.
+Since they were young, they have always seen problems in systems and always see the potential in situations.
+Even when others do not understand their restlessness, they can’t help but look at the big picture and see injustice, global issues, and loopholes they want to fill.
 Asking them to focus only on one subject and not expand their mind is mind-numbing and soul-quenching.
-Because their interests are often wide-ranged and varied, they may need to have multiple tracks, multiple careers, and a few cycles of renewal to feel fulfilled.
+Because their interests are often wide-ranged and varied, they may need multiple tracks, careers, and a few cycles of renewal to feel fulfilled.
 (Also see the article on Existential Depression)

-Unfortunately, these innate mavericks are born in a time where only specialising is celebrated, and their natural gifts are pathologised.
+Unfortunately, these innate mavericks are born in a time when only specializing is celebrated, and their natural gifts are pathologized.
 To fit in and to survive, many of them have found a way to be in a world that is not entirely congruent to their souls.
 But their feeling of restlessness prevails.
 Eventually, they are hit with a painful existential crisis, in which they lose all sense of meaning in their lives and chosen vocations.

 And that is why, excitable and curious people must reclaim their right to ceaselessly learn and explore, especially in realms outside of their first chosen vocations.